 Star-studded Olympic training and gravity-defying air shows, free public transportation and toasty weather without the humidity -- Park City sounds like a perfect summer destination, doesn't it?
 Still, tourists flock to the resort town in droves during the winter to ski the Rockies and leave by spring.
 Next time, we suggest lingering a while longer to enjoy the affordable thrills of summer.
-Here are four ways to enjoy the lively "down" season:
+Here are four ways to enjoy the lively "down" season:1.
+Consume the arts.

 Museums aside, music is also huge in summer.
 For starters, there's the free Grand Valley Bank concert series at Deer Valley Resort, held every Wednesday.
 More no-cost music programs abound on Thursdays at Newpark and Saturdays at Canyons Resort.
 Through August 9, the ticketed Deer Valley Music Festival presents one of the season's premier events, bringing the Utah Symphony's soothing sounds to an outdoor amphitheater and surrounding green lawn.
 You might hear the symphony playing hits from U2 or performing alongside Kenny Rogers.
 Daily passes range from $18 to $42 depending on the performance.